Arundhati Roy: Early life

-Suzanna Arundhati Roy was born on 24 November 1961 in Shillong, in Undivided Assam (now in Meghalaya) into a Christian family.
-Her mother, Mary Roy, was a Malayali Christian women's rights activist from Aymanam, Kerala and belonged to the Jacobite Syrian denomination.
-Her father, Rajib Roy, was a Bengali Christian tea plantation manager from Kolkata, West Bengal.
+Roy was born in Shillong, in Undivided Assam (now in Meghalaya).
+Her mother, Mary Roy, was a Malayali Christian women's rights activist from Aymanam, Kerala, and belonged to the Jacobite Syrian denomination.
+Her father, Rajib Roy, was a Bengali Hindu who later embraced Christianity.
+He was a tea plantation manager from Kolkata, West Bengal.

-When she was two years old, her parents divorced and she returned to Kerala with her mother and brother.
+Roy's father was an alcoholic.
+When she was two years old, her parents divorced, and she returned to Kerala with her mother and brother.
 For some time, the family lived with Roy's maternal grandfather in Ooty, Tamil Nadu.
 When she was five, the family moved back to Kerala, where her mother started a school.

-Roy attended school at Corpus Christi in Kottayam, Kerala, followed by the Lawrence School in Lovedale, Tamil Nadu.
+She attended school at Corpus Christi in Kottayam, Kerala, followed by the Lawrence School in Lovedale, Tamil Nadu.

 Roy then studied architecture at the School of Planning and Architecture in New Delhi, where she met architect Gerard da Cunha.
-They married in 1978 and lived in Delhi and then Goa before divorcing in 1982.

-Roy returned to Delhi, where she obtained a position with the National Institute of Urban Affairs.
+They moved in together in 1978 and lived in Delhi, pretending to be married, and then in Goa, before separating in 1982.
+Roy then returned to Delhi, where she obtained a position with the National Institute of Urban Affairs.